RekhaLambotte/Exercice-Cadavre-Exquis-Firstname/README.md

 in Belgium ..

 THE person was going out from the airport while checking his phone when suddenly it was so silent that the person took a look around and everyone was gone...

+He pushes the skateboard with his foot.
+The skate rolls to a large yellow box located under the bed.
+It reads: "Plutonium - handle with care".
+He enters a key in a device connected to a very large amplifier.